Back to Resources

 1. Improve workflows and efficiency by reducing manual processes like reminder messages

-2. Increase provider productivity by streamlining recalls, reactivations, and reducing patient no-shows
+2. Increase provider productivity by streamlining recalls and reactivations, and reducing patient no-shows

 3. Improve patient satisfaction and retention by communicating through patients’ preferred methods

-Each practice is different, so it’s crucial to prioritize goals and ensure alignment.
-Setting clear, prioritized goals is essential because goals may conflict.
+Because every practice is different, it helps to be clear about what matters most.
+Without clear priorities, goals can easily conflict.
 For example, in an ophthalmology practice targeting an affluent demographic, improving patient satisfaction might take precedence over reducing no-shows.
 Sending five reminders per week might reduce no-shows but could irritate patients, so the practice might choose to reduce reminders to maintain satisfaction.

 Conversely, a Federally Qualified Health Center facing high no-show rates might prioritize appointment attendance over patient satisfaction scores and choose to send multiple reminders weekly.
 The approach depends on the specific patient population and practice priorities.
 It’s essential to decide what is most important and align strategies accordingly.